Project Exposé

 Trudy Hall Trudy Hall

-A five-year immersion into Instagram as lived research — manipulating the algorithm, tracking nervous system responses, and observing how metrics shape identity and culture.
-The real story begins now.
+A teaser outlining my five-year adventure inspecting Instagram as lived research — learning to manipulate the algorithm, tracking nervous system responses, talking to others, and observing how metrics impact identity and culture.

 Read More